-Fort Wayne magazine September 2025
+Fort Wayne magazine October 2025

 For this year’s Savor issue, we decided to focus on the region's Best Burgers.
 This may be the hottest epicurean topic among area…